Elo2bear/Pong-game/README.md

 # Pong-game
-Classic version of a Novice Pong game
+Classic version of a Novice Pong game.
+JS side project.
+Used CSS to style.